Emma-U/explore_country/README.md

 # explore_country

 A new Flutter project.
+This project is all about the Country information

 ## Getting Started

-This project is a starting point for a Flutter application.
+An REST.API was provided for the usage of data
+This particular Project is used to fetch information about different country in the world for search and reference purpose about individual country! and to know some detail about mine/your country info

-A few resources to get you started if this is your first Flutter project:
+## A few resources
+-[http](http: ^0.13.5) - use to fetch the API.data
+-[spinkit](flutter_spinkit: ^5.1.0) - for return response in which to know if the data is gotten, and to be seen on the

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)